shubhamwani376/MechanicalDesignPortfolio/README.md

 ##  2. V-REX 80
 A trussed device to lift heavy objects for small scale industries, with forklift attachment.
-Contribution: Team, kinematic design, actuator sizing, mechanical design, off-the-shelf part selection and prototyping.
+Contribution: kinematic design, actuator sizing, mechanical design, off-the-shelf part selection and prototyping.
 The device works with 2 linear actuators and a 12V battery and can lift 80kg (180 lb.) with minimum human effort.
 This project involved significant ANSYS